-What does end of life mean mean
+What does end of life mean?

 Once an operating system is “end of life” the manufacturer stops fixing bugs and security vulnerabilities.
 Manufacturers of other equipment like printers, webcams, USB devices of all types stop producing drivers for that operating system.
 The software will also stop receiving updates.
 The result is computers becoming increasingly more vulnerable to cyber-attack and driver and software problems will mean the machines become increasingly challenging to support.
-Having software which is out of support will invalidate Cyber Essentials Certification.
+Having software that is out of support will invalidate Cyber Essentials Certification.

-Windows 10 licences
+Windows 10 licenses

-Upgrading Windows 7 or Windows 8 to Windows 10 does not require a new licence.
+Upgrading Windows 7 or Windows 8 to Windows 10 does not require a new license.
 It does, however, need someone to carry out the upgrade.
 The upgrade takes some time and depends on the hardware and the speed of your Internet connection, but on average is about two hours.
 Incompatible software will be removed.